Select Page

 Always introduce only 1 change/addition at a time… once that is tolerated well…. check the stools formation…..if they become loose with the new addition to the diet, reduce the amount given.
 If stools still do not firm-up, eliminate that particular protein from the diet.

-If you can feed all raw meat (ground-up) most (but not all) EPI dogs do very well on raw.
+If you want to feed all raw meat (ground-up) many (but not all) EPI dogs do very well on raw.
 Organ meats are excellent, trim “excessive” fat from all meat.
 Some people cannot or are uncomfortable with an all raw diet … because of the expense/availability/handling….some vets or owners feel it further compromises an already compromised dog.
-This is not necessarily true.
-Some pet owners opt to just do a combination of dry and raw meat or simmered/cooked meat.
+We have not seen evidence of this.
+Some pet owners opt to just do a combination of dry and raw or cooked meat.
 This is an individual choice based on the dog’s tolerance and the owner’s preference.
+If cooking meat (baking is best) bake at no higher than 325 degrees F.

 In an EPI diet, a 50 to 75% ratio of meats/fish usually works very well.
-Meats that can be used include: beef, chicken (remove all skin), pork (not cured pork!), venison, lamb, and fish such as salmon and jack mackeral, etc. When giving fish from a can, be wary of the salt content.
+Meats that can be used include: beef, chicken (remove all skin), pork (not cured pork!), venison, lamb, rabbit, etc, etc and fish such as salmon, white fish, tilapia, jack mackerel, sardines, etc. When giving fish from a can, be wary of the salt content.
 Other proteins that can be given, but not limited to are: cottage cheese, eggs, yogurt, etc. But once again, this is trial and error.

 Organ meats should be given if preparing a home meal whether cooked or canned vs. a commercially prepared diet.